pism/pism/doc/sphinx/modeling-subglacier.rst

    \boldsymbol{\tau}_b = - C |\mathbf{u}|^{m-1} \mathbf{u},

-where :math:`C` is a constant, as for example in sections :ref:`subsect-MISMIP` and :ref:`subsect-MISMIP3d`.
+where :math:`C` is a constant, as for example in sections :ref:`sec-MISMIP` and :ref:`sec-MISMIP3d`.
 In that case, use this option combination:

 .. code-block:: none